-Also remember to cut out the sharp edges so that it would not hurt your child.
+Also, remember to cut out the sharp edges so that it would not hurt your child.

 Refer to these picture cards as ‘magic cards’ to your child.
-Include these magic cards, notebook, pencils, color pencils and other basic stationery in the E-bag.
+Include these magic cards, notebook, pencils, colour pencils and other basic stationery in the E-bag.
 Give them some suggestions on how to play with the magic cards.

-The everyday items are not only fun to play with, it allows your child to practice and improve on their current skills at the same time!
+The everyday items are not only fun to play with, but it also allows your child to practice and improve on their current skills at the same time!
 Your children will be occupied at once and you can now shop till you drop!
 Enjoy your reunion with the shopping world.

 Article by Izzah

 If you find this article useful, do click Like and Share at the bottom of the post, thank you.

 Stay in touch!
 Subscribe to our Telegram here for our latest updates.